oresat/oresat-linux/docs/design/oresat-linux-manager.rst

 OreSat Daemon Control
 ---------------------

-OLM connects to systemd `DBus`_ and provides a API to the Network Manager on the CAN bus.
+OLM connects to systemd `D-Bus`_ and provides a API to the Network Manager on the CAN bus.
 So in other words, OLM provides an API for `C3`_ to turn any OreSat daemon on or off.
 It will on provide this option to only OreSat daemons that are register, all non OreSat daemons cannot be control, and all OreSat